-The vision is not just to entertain, but to educate and inspire; a rite of passage for anyone who feels they need a new, positive direction in their life.
+The festival vision is to entertain, educate and inspire; to be a rite of passage for anyone who feels they need a new, positive direction in their life.
 To build a community, a place where everybody looks after each other and nobody is a stranger.
 We create a space for everyone to express themselves freely, without judgment, and inspire each other to live in a more positive and life affirming way.
 We aim to promote sustainable and healthy lifestyle choices; caring for ourselves and this beautiful land.

 A fundamental objective of this event is to showcase Indigenous art and culture, and spread awareness about Indigenous affairs and the true history of Australia.
 As a community, we will sow seeds of gratitude, respect and awareness into mainstream society.
 Each year the theme will change to showcase a different ancient culture from somewhere in the world, while always maintaining a strong Aboriginal presence with the local Darumbal people.

 We will meet, play and learn with each other, transcend our differences.
 We believe that happier people become better people, which equals a better society- love and happiness are contagious, and quickly spread through the festival and into the larger community.
 It is our hope that as more love-orientated events materialise, populations world-wide will experience awakenings in both spiritual and tangible forms- more sustainable practices, better governmental policies and celebration of diversity.
 On a local level Tropical Bloom aims to inspire creativity and help consciousness blossom, bringing a new, positive depth of culture to the Capricorn Coast.